-In this simple variation on traditional succotash, edamame (fresh green soybeans) stand in for the traditional lima beans.
+In this simple variation on traditional succotash, edamame (fresh green soybeans) stand in for the customary lima beans.
 Serve this corn and edamame succotash salad to bolster many kinds of light main dishes.

 In midsummer, you might find fresh edamame from my local farm markets.
 They’re cooked in the shell for about 10 minutes, then popped open and eaten at room temperature as a snack or to use in recipes.
 Otherwise, edamame are easy to find in frozen form in supermarkets or natural foods stores, either in or out of the shell.

 Sometimes called fresh green soybeans, these are different from dried soybeans.
 Basically, they’re immature soybeans.
 Learn more in our Guide to Edamame.

 Resembling baby lima beans without the mealiness and more flavorful, edamame (eda-MA-may) are a popular appetizer in Japanese restaurants.
 They’re usually served in the pod, ready to be popped open — that’s half of the fun!

 Edamame have a lot going for them, with a good protein and fiber profile.
 They provide generous amounts of vitamins and minerals, especially Vitamin K and folate.
 Learn more about how to use and enjoy edamame, and see their complete nutritional profile.